cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

   * Quality of maternal interactions influence infant's emotional development
   * Secure mothers show increased coordination and synchronization with infant's affect display
 * **Interactive Process as Training**
-  * Contingency detection: infant recognizes caregiver's response is contingent on own behavior
+  * **Contingency detection**: infant recognizes caregiver's response is contingent on own behavior
-  * Marking: caregiver produces exaggerated emotional expression to help infant decouple emotion from their own and become sensitive to internal cues
+  * **Marking**: caregiver produces exaggerated emotional expression to help infant decouple emotion from their own and become sensitive to internal cues
 * **Developmental Functions of Parental Affect Mirroring**
   1. Sensitization to internal states
   2. Building secondary representations as intersubjective structures